Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization: Equations of motion

-We highlight that in order to trigger a spontaneous scalarization with a purely electric field, the coupling should satisfy the condition~\eqref{NoHorizonCondition} for some range of $z$ outside the black hole by utilizing the properties of asymptotic flatness and the horizon~\cite{Astefanesei:2019pfq}.
-In practice, the condition~\eqref{NoHorizonCondition} applies to a wide class of coupling functions commonly used in EMS models, such as \begin{itemize} \item $Z=1+\alpha^2\psi^{2n}$, \item $Z=e^{\alpha^2\psi^{2n}}$ and $Z=\cosh(\sqrt{2}\alpha\psi^{n})$, \item $Z=1+\frac{\alpha^2\psi^{2n}}{1+\psi^{2n}}$, \end{itemize} where $n$ is a positive integer and $\alpha$ a constant.
-In the present study, we consider the models that satisfy~\eqref{NoHorizonCondition}, for which the scalar field necessarily removes the inner horizon and thus the black hole interior ends at a spacelike singularity as $z\rightarrow\infty$.
+for some range of $z$ outside the black hole by utilizing the properties of asymptotic flatness and the horizon~\cite{Astefanesei:2019pfq}.
+In practice, the condition~\eqref{NoHorizonCond} applies to a wide class of coupling functions commonly used in EMS models, such as \begin{itemize} \item $Z=1+\alpha^2\psi^{2n}$, \item $Z=e^{\alpha^2\psi^{2n}}$ and $Z=\cosh(\sqrt{2}\alpha\psi^{n})$, \item $Z=1+\frac{\alpha^2\psi^{2n}}{1+\psi^{2n}}$, \end{itemize} where $n$ is a positive integer and $\alpha$ a constant.
+In the present study, we consider the models that satisfy~\eqref{NoHorizonCond}, thus the black hole interior generically ends at a space-like singularity as $z\rightarrow\infty$, in accordance with the no-inner-horizon result of the main text.